Who attends the Conference? Do you have to be a Thespian to attend the conference?

 How does our school receive tax exempt status in the city of Denver?

 Denver has a strict municipal code that requires hotels to prove tax exempt status.
 As a result hotels are shifting this responsibility to the schools.
 If your school desires to take advantage of their tax exempt status, they must register the proper paper work with their host hotel’s accounts payable, prior to arriving at the conference.
 Schools must also supply the hotel with a complete room list, prior to check-in.
 If you fail to follow this procedure you will be charged tax at check-out.
 Please be advised that teachers using their own personal credit card will not qualify for tax exempt status, even if your school district is reimbursing you for the expense.
 You should be prepared to bring a check from your district.

 How many events can a troupe register for; Improv Frenzy, One Acts, Auditions, and IEs?

 Students cannot participate in more than two Individual Events, to allow for plenty of opportunities for other students in attendance.
 We will do everything in our power to avoid conflicts with the Senior University Auditions.
-The Individual Events and University Scholarships are filled on a first-come-first-serve basis, we are limited by space, and time restraints, and adjudicators, sponsors are encouraged to register early for these events.
-Schools are limited to one Improv Frenzy group and/or One Act session (75 minutes), however, they may perform as many One Acts within the 75 minute time block as they desire.
-Cancellation of a One Act after the published deadline incurs a $250 room charge, unless we can fill the room with a replacement.
+The Individual Events and University Scholarships are filled on a first-come-first-serve basis, we are limited by space and time restraints, and adjudicators.
+Sponsors are encouraged to register early for these events.
+Schools are limited to one Improv Frenzy group and/or one One Act session (75 minutes), however, they may perform as many One Acts within the 75 minute time block as they desire.
+Cancellation of a One Act after the published deadline may incur a $250 room charge.

 How do we register for the conference?
 How do we verify our registration?